Prince William, Kate Middleton, Prince Harry & Meghan Markle Launch New Project

 The BBC reported that the royal couples used almost $4 million dollars from their Royal Foundation to help get the project off the ground.

-The organization ran a year-long pilot last year during which 60,000 conversations took place.
+The organization ran a year-long pilot in 2018, during which time 60,000 conversations took place.
 Research showed that 85 percent of the texts received were sent by people 25 years old or younger.

-This is not the first project the royal couples have taken on.
-The BBC reported that in 2016, they launched their Heads Together campaign, which formed partnerships with charities that provide mental health support to people who need it, while also raising awareness for mental health issues.
+This is not the first charitable project that the royal couples have taken on.
+The BBC reported that in 2016, the royals launched their Heads Together campaign.
+The campaign forms partnerships with charities that provide mental health support to those who need it, while also raising awareness for mental health issues.
 The project also aims to tackle the stigma associated with mental health struggles.

-The Royal Foundation‘s website said that fear and judgement often stop people from seeking help, and they hoped to change the conversation so that people could feel comfortable asking for help when they need it.
+The Royal Foundation‘s website said that fear and judgment often stop people from seeking help, and that they hoped to change the conversation surrounding the stigma common to conversations about mental health.